HaoFangHowFun/HaoFangHowFun.github.io/_pages/about.md

 <p align = "justify">
 Hi!
 I'm Hao-Fang.
 I am an incoming PhD student at UC Berkeley, advised by Prof. Masayoshi Tomizuka, with a research interest in safety-critical robot manipulation.
 <br><br>
-I am currently a robotics engineer at <a href="https://www.mantis-robotics.com/">Mantis Robotics</a>, where I develop and implement safety-critical control algorithms for fenceless human-robot collaboration.
+Before joining MSC, I was a robotics engineer at <a href="https://www.mantis-robotics.com/">Mantis Robotics</a>, where I develop and implement safety-critical control algorithms for fenceless human-robot collaboration.
 <br><br>
 During my Master's studies, I was fortunate to be advised by <a href="https://cwchenee.wixsite.com/nasa-ntuee">Prof. Cheng-Wei Chen</a> in the Department of Electrical Engineering at National Taiwan University, where I worked on robot-assisted endodontic treatment.
 Additionally, I had the opportunity to be mentored by <a href="https://mistlab.ca/">Prof. Giovanni Beltrame</a> at Polytechnique Montréal during a graduate research exchange, focusing on multi-robot swarm systems.
 </p>

 # News
+Oral Presentation at ICRA! — June 04, 2026
+Gave a 8-minune talk in ICRA, view the <a href="https://www.youtube.com/watch?v=OJVmng7r_Hs">video</a>.

 Fellowship Secured! — March 31, 2026
-Awarded the Taiwan-Berkeley Fellowship, providing four years of full financial support (including tuition and stipends) for my PhD journey at UC Berkeley.
+Awarded the Taiwan-Berkeley Fellowship

 Fellowship Secured! — December 31, 2025
-Honored to receive the Taiwan Ministry of Education (MOE) Fellowship, which offers three years of comprehensive support for my doctoral studies.
+Honored to receive the Taiwan Ministry of Education (MOE) Fellowship

 Paper Accepted! — September 21, 2025
 Our work “Autonomous Dental Surgery for Root Canal Treatment” has been accepted for publication in IEEE Transactions on Automation Science and Engineering (T-ASE).
 This research explores high-precision automation in constrained surgical environments.